Find out how the VAT rules affect your sales if you're an EU business involved in distance selling to customers in the UK.

 When to register for VAT in the UK

 You must register for UK VAT if the value of your distance sales into the UK during a calendar year (1 January to 31 December) goes over the distance selling threshold.
-So you must keep proper records of your distance sales to the UK.
+You must keep proper records of your distance sales to the UK.

 Working out the value of your distance sales

 To work out how much your distance sales are worth, add up the total value of all the VAT taxable distance sales you make into the UK and the Isle of Man, including any zero-rated goods.
-But don’t include the following:
+Do not include:

 - goods you install or assemble at your customer’s premises

-- New Means of Transport (NMT), like certain vehicles and boats
+- new means of transport, like certain vehicles and boats

 - any capital assets you sell, like vehicles and equipment